-Falanga is the most common term for repeated application of blunt trauma to the feet or, rarely, to the palm(s) of the hand or the hips.
-Synonyms for falanga are falaka, falaqa, karma, arma, bastinad, and basinado (2).
+Falanga is the most common term for repeated application of blunt trauma to the feet (foot whipping) or, rarely, to the palm(s) of the hand or the hips.
+It is usually applied with a truncheon, a length of pipe or similar weapon (1).
+Synonyms for falanga are falaka, falaqa, bastinado, bastionade, karma, and arma (2,3,6,9).

-The use of falanga has been documented in the last two decades in Afghanistan, Algeria, Argentina, Azerbaijan, Bangladesh, Cameroon, Chile, Egypt, Eritrea, Ethiopia, Greece, India, Iran, Iraq, Israel, Jordan, Kenya, Lebanon, Libya, Mauritius, Nepal, Palestine, Peru, Spain, Somalia, South Korea, Syria, Chechnya, Turkey and Uganda (2).
+The use of falanga has been historically documented in Afghanistan, Algeria, Argentina, Azerbaijan, Bangladesh, Cameroon, Chile, Egypt, Eritrea, Ethiopia, Greece, India, Iran, Iraq, Israel, Jordan, Kenya, Lebanon, Libya, Mauritius, Nepal, Palestine, Peru, Sierra Leone, Spain, Somalia, South Africa, South Korea, Syria, Chechnya, Turkey and Uganda (1,11,12).

 There are two variations of falanga.
-In the first one, the victim lies on their stomach with the legs bent, the soles of the feet facing upwards.
-In the second one, the victim lies on their back with their feet bound by the ankles tightly to a pole.
-The pole may be suspended or held by two men, with the soles of the feet exposed outward.
-Some victims are forced to walk around in between or after the blows to increase the impact of the mistreatment (2).
+In the first one, the victim lies on their stomach with the legs bent and the soles of the feet facing upwards.
+In the second one, the victim lies on the back with their feet bound by the ankles tightly to a pole.
+The pole may be suspended or held by two persons, with the soles of the feet exposed outward.
+Some victims are forced to walk around in between or after the blows to increase the impact of the torture (1,9).

-Victims of falanga often report impaired walking, including alterations in gait pattern and reduced stride and walking speed potentially leading to chronic disability (3,7).
-Fractures of the tarsal, metatarsal, and phalanx bones are uncommon, but do occur (1).
+Victims of falanga often report impaired walking, including alterations in gait pattern and reduced stride and walking speed potentially leading to chronic disability (9,10).
+Fractures of the feet bones, specifically the tarsal, metatarsal, and phalanx bones are uncommon, but do occur (1).

-2. A superficial burning, stinging pain in the foot soles, often accompanied by sensory disturbance.
-Both can seriously affect daily activities (3).
+- A superficial burning, stinging pain in the foot soles, often accompanied by sensory disturbance(10).

-Closed compartment syndrome is the most severe complication of falanga.
-It can lead to necrosis (irreversible muscle damage) due to vascular obstruction (blockage of a blood vessel).
-This can further develop into gangrene (a serious bacterial infection) of the distal portion of the foot or toes potentially leading to amputation (1).
+Closed compartment syndrome is a reported complication of falanga.
+In this situation, swelling of the tissue can lead to necrosis (irreversible muscle damage) due to vascular obstruction (blockage of a blood vessel).
+This can further develop into gangrene (tissue death caused by a lack of blood supply) of the distal portion of the foot or toes potentially requiring amputation (1).